robinrendle/robinrendle.com/_posts/2014-06-30-goodbye-erskine.md

 extract: 'Today I leave Erskine – this small band of designers and developers pushed my latent skills in writing, programming and design but they also challenged my tendencies to avoid humiliation at all costs. '
 update:
-City:
-- Nottingham
+city: Nottingham
-Country:
-- UK
+country: UK
 ---

 It’s been one hell of a gif-fueled ride, but today is [my last](http://img1.wikia.nocookie.net/__cb20130225130810/glee/images/7/78/Jack_sad.gif) at Erskine.

 When I joined almost two years ago I thought that Git was an English slang and I didn’t know anything about Sass, JavaScript or [responsive design](https://dl.dropboxusercontent.com/u/7963775/gifs/responsive-design.gif).
 Fresh out of university I hadn’t worked in the field at all, I hadn’t spoken at any conferences or meetups, and I even sometimes tried to hide my work from colleagues.
 This wasn’t due to inexperience however, it was just one of the many unpleasant side affects of discomfort and shyness.
 The very thought of sharing [my ideas](http://robinrendle.com/notes/) and [my work](http://robinrendle.com/work/) in an open, public way used to be terrifying.
 Of course, with the help of everyone at Erskine I now see that by revealing this process of endless mistake-making is the only way to really improve.